ETHZ-RobotX/SuperMegaBot/docs/core-software/installation_core.md

 ```

-If there is an error of "catkin: command not found"
+If there is an error of "*catkin: command not found*"
 ```bash
 sudo apt install python3-catkin-lint python3-pip
 pip3 install osrf-pycommon
 ```
+{: .smb-info }

 ```bash